BarryByte/nginx-microservices-gateway/README.md

 3. **Create or Modify Configuration File:**
    - Write a custom configuration file, e.g., `custom.conf`, and ensure it includes routing rules for your services.
+        - Rate Limiting: Limits the number of requests per second (5 requests per second per client).
+        - Custom Headers: Added a custom header X-Custom-Header to responses.
+        - Caching: Enabled caching for responses from backend services for 1 minute.

 4. **Specify the Custom Configuration File:**
    - Start Nginx using the custom configuration file: